Romani cuisine

+A bowl of Gachas de matalauva, a sweet gruel made from olive oil, garlic, paprika, salt, and anise.
+It is considered part of Andalusian Romani cuisine.

-Romani cuisine (Romano xabe) is the cuisine of the Romani people.
-There is no single "Romani cuisine"; it varies and their diet usually reflects the culinary traditions of the respective countries in which they have often lived for centuries.
-However, throughout their history, certain Romani dishes have emerged.
-The cuisine of Romani people is often influenced by Balkan and Turkish cuisine.
-Traditionally, many Roma would avoid eating food prepared by non-Roma.
+Romani cuisine (Romano xabe) has many variations.
+The Romani diet reflects the culinary traditions of the respective countries in which Romani have lived for centuries.
+However, signature Romani dishes have emerged.
+The cuisine is influenced by Balkan and Turkish cuisine.
+Traditionally, many Romani avoid eating food prepared by non-Romani.
 Ian Hancock dubbed it the “soul food of Europe”.
-Romani food reflects their nomadic lifestyle, with dishes designed to be portable and nourishing.
-The specific ingredients and dishes used in Romani cuisine vary significantly based on where the Roma settled and their access to resources.
-Historically, Romani people would eat the meat of animals that died a natural death.
+Romani food reflects their nomadic lifestyle, with dishes designed to be portable.

+Some Roma hold that certain foods are auspicious, or lucky (baxtalo), especially foods with pungent tastes such as garlic, lemon, tomato, and peppers, and fermented foods such as sauerkraut, pickles and sour cream.
+Hedgehogs were historically a delicacy among some Romanis.
+Stuffed cabbage and stuffed peppers are widely prepared.
+Tea is widely enjoyed, prepared with peaches and strawberries.
+Frybread is another favored dish.
+In Romania, cornmeal is a frequent dish.

 Overview

+A plate of Olla Gitana, a savory fruit and vegetable stew eaten by Romani people in Andalusia.

-Romani people use paprika to season their food.
+In Spain, the Romani people frequently use saffron to season their dishes.

+The food traditionally cooked by Romanis is varied.
 The use of paprika, garlic and bell peppers is common amongst Romani in the Balkans.
 Stews are common amongst Romani throughout Europe.
 Potatoes are also a staple in their diet.
-Another traditional dish cooked by Romani people is sarma, salmaia or sodmay (cabbage stuffed with meat and rice).
-Romani people consume dishes consisting of stuffed peppers, especially on holidays and special occasions.
-Romani people also cook pufe (made from fried flour), xaritsa (fried cornbread), bogacha (baked bread) and xaimoko (a meal consisting of rabbit meat).
+Another traditional dish amongst Romani people is sarma, salmaia or sodmay (cabbage stuffed with meat and rice).
+Some Romani consume stuffed peppers, especially on holidays and special occasions.
+Romani may also cook pufe (made from fried flour), xaritsa (fried cornbread), bogacha (baked bread) and xaimoko (a meal consisting of rabbit meat).
 They serve their meals with kafa (coffee) and chao (tea) with sugar and milk or fruits such as strawberries, peach slices, apple slices, or lemon.
-There are several spicy Romani soups.
+There are a variety of soups in Romani cuisine.
 Fusui eski zumi is a Romani butter bean soup often made with ham.
 Pertia is a soup made with jellied pig's feet and pig's ears.
-Romani stews are usually made with green and red peppers, tomatoes, potatoes, onions, garlic, and some meat.
-There are a variety of stews in Romani cuisine, like one Romani chicken paprikash called puyo.
-Whole meats, like spit-roasted pigs or lambs, are commonly prepared for Romani rituals.
-Large hams and lamb steaks bought wholesale and barbecued with a customary hot sauce called chile mole are also eaten at Romani feasts.
-The fat crust of ham is many Roma's favorite part of the meat.
-The Roma have their own method of making coffee and tea.
-Romani coffee is often boiled with the groats and often dipped off the top with a spoon.
-At Romani feasts, sarmi, meats, hot sauces, celery sticks (often eaten by the Roma for virility), salads, pirogo, saviako, and a stew or two are usually served.
-Romani people only serve fruit on the table at pomana feasts.
+There are a variety of stews in Romani cuisine, including a Romani rendition of chicken paprikash called puyo.
+Romani stews are often made with green and red peppers, tomatoes, potatoes, onions, garlic, and some meat.
+Whole meats, like spit-roasted pigs or lambs, or large hams, are often prepared for special occasions.
+At Romani feasts, sarmi, meats, sauces, celery sticks (often eaten by the Roma for virility), salads, pirogo, saviako, and a stew or two may be served.